-- Pregnancy: do not use adapalene if you are pregnant, or there is a chance you could become pregnant.
+- Pregnancy: Do not use adapalene if you are pregnant, or if there is a chance you could become pregnant.

-- Sun protection: Adapalene makes your skin more sensitive to the sun.
+- Use sun protection: Adapalene makes your skin more sensitive to the sun.
 It's important to avoid unnecessary sun exposure and sunlamps, and when outdoors protect your skin by applying a good sunscreen (SPF 30+).

 Possible side effects